-- High control Where high control is specified, the awarding body is responsible for task setting.
-For the majority of specifications, centres make their selection from a number of comparable tasks provided by the awarding body.
-These tasks are designed to ensure that the assessment criteria, as detailed in the specification, are met. - Medium Where medium control is exercised, centres may opt to select from a number of comparable tasks provided by the awarding body.
+Where medium control is exercised, centres may opt to select from a number of comparable tasks provided by the awarding body.
 Alternatively, centres may opt to design their own task(s) using criteria set out in the specification.
-The centre must take care to ensure that the task(s) provide(s) every candidate with an opportunity to meet the assessment criteria and have access to the full range of marks. - Limited Where limited control is exercised, all centres design their own task(s) using criteria control set out in the specification.
+The centre must take care to ensure that the task(s) provide(s) every candidate with an opportunity to meet the assessment criteria and have access to the full range of marks.

+Limited control

+Where limited control is exercised, all centres design their own task(s) using criteria set out in the specification.
 The awarding body may provide exemplar tasks.
 The centre must take care to ensure that the task(s) provide(s) every candidate with an opportunity to meet the assessment criteria and have access to the full range of marks.